-The Adviser has retained Nicholas Wealth, LLC, located at 218 Roswell Street NE Marietta, Georgia 30060, to serve as investment sub-adviser to the Funds pursuant to a sub-advisory agreement between the Adviser and Nicholas Wealth (the "Sub-Advisory Agreement").
+The Adviser has retained Nicholas Wealth, LLC, located at 218 Roswell Street NE Marietta, Georgia 30060, to serve as investment subadviser to the Fund pursuant to a sub-advisory agreement between the Adviser and Nicholas Wealth (the "Sub-Advisory Agreement").

-Nicholas Wealth (Sub-Adviser) is jointly responsible with the Adviser for the day-to-day management of each Fund's portfolio, including determining the securities to be purchased and sold by the Funds, subject to the supervision of the Adviser and the Board.
-For its services, the Sub-Adviser is paid a fee by the Adviser, which fee is calculated daily and paid monthly, at an annual rate of each Fund's average daily net assets as set forth in the table below:
+Nicholas Wealth (Sub-Adviser) is jointly responsible with the Adviser for the day-to-day management of the Fund's portfolio, including determining the securities to be purchased and sold by the Fund, subject to the supervision of the Adviser and the Board.
+For its services, the Sub-Adviser is paid a fee by the Adviser, which fee is calculated daily and paid monthly, at an annual rate of 0.05% of the Fund's average daily net assets.